Make it about the child, using learning stories

 Learning stories have a narrative style that emphasizes readability.
 They are generally written from the teacher.

 Early education is personal, and learning stories reflect that.
 They give teachers permission to be subjective, to write from the heart.
 For most teachers this comes easily, it connects them to what gets them up in the morning.

 There is also a conscious focus on success and strengths.

 Each learning story is an invitation for parent feedback.
 Print them out and read to child, over and over!
 And add them to a portfolio that goes with the child through life.

 Learning stories are assessments because they have:

 - Links to framework goals or development milestones

 Learning stories are both aspects of documentation in early childhood education in one compact package – an assessment and the story, which is the evidence to support the assessment.

 In Educa learning story software the format is templated out.
-Simply create the story, link to curriculum goals, post to a child’s portfolio and share with parents — in just a couple of clicks.
+Simply create the story using our smart editor, link to plans and framework goals, post to a child’s portfolio and share with families — in just a couple of clicks.

 Why Learning Stories For Your Service?